peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Return Value:</b>

-An arbitrary-precision binary floating-point number.
+An arbitrary-precision binary float.
+If this value is positive zero, returns negative zero.
+Returns signaling NaN if this value is signaling NaN.

 <a id="NextMinus_PeterO_Numbers_EContext"></a>
 ### NextMinus